35 best PR tools

-PR is a huge job, if you don’t have the best tools at hand.
-To make life easier for you, I’ve trawled through gazillions of PR tools, and picked out the best.
+PR is a huge job, especially if you don’t have the best tools.
+To make life easier for you, I’ve trawled through gazillions of sites, and picked out the 35 best PR tools.
 These PR tools will help with monitoring your media mentions online, finding journalists, outreach, writing, pitching – the whole kit and caboodle.

 Each of the PR tools has a real-life expert’s opinion.
 You can jump to the particular area you're interested in, or go through the list and take them for a spin!